 - You can learn more about the Conventual Franciscan friars here and at Franciscan Voice.

 - In a nutshell, the mission of Conventual Franciscans is to give witness to the Gospel of our Lord Jesus Christ through the manner of our life together as friars.
 We continue the Franciscan ministries, spiritual work, and service of healing which was fundamental to St. Francis of Assisi.

 - You can also explore more about the Franciscan Sisters of the Eucharist here.

-- For the FSE community, the mission is to restore a sense of the sacred, especially the sacredness of human life, in a world that knows the rupture between the sacred and the secular.
+- The FSE sisters are a community whose mission is to restore a sense of the sacred, especially the sacredness of human life, in a world that knows the rupture between the sacred and the secular.